amperity/amperity-docs/shared/destination_settings.rst

 .. setting-salesforce-sales-cloud-connect-to-sandbox-start

-TEMP: "Set to 'Yes' to connect to a Salesforce sandbox for testing rather than a production instance.
-(Note: this setting is ignored if a custom login url is specified)"
+Optional.
+Select this option if the destination is a sandbox instance (and not a production instance).

 .. setting-salesforce-sales-cloud-connect-to-sandbox-end

+.. setting-salesforce-sales-cloud-connect-to-sandbox-ignored-start

+A sandbox instance is ignored when a custom URL for Salesforce Sales Cloud logins is used.

+.. setting-salesforce-sales-cloud-connect-to-sandbox-ignored-end

 **Custom Salesforce login URL**

 .. setting-salesforce-sales-cloud-custom-login-url-start

-TEMP: "Login to Salesforce using a custom url.
-Specify the scheme and host part only.
-The path will be set automatically."
+Optional.
+The custom URL for |destination-name| logins requires only the scheme (``http://`` or ``https://``) and hostname parts of the URL.
+For example: ``http://<hostname>`` or ``https://<hostname>``.
+The rest of the path is added automatically by Amperity.

 .. setting-salesforce-sales-cloud-custom-login-url-end